History and Theories of Capitalism

 Global Attitudes survey found "broad acceptance of the

 increasing interconnectedness of the world.
-Three-quarters or
+People generally

 viewed growth of foreign trade, global communication and